frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/use-state-and-actions.md

 </Main>
 ```

 You will find that the URL has disappeared, but if you change the value of `isUrlVisible` in `index.js` to `true` it will reappear.
+Try it now!

-So let's add some buttons that use the `toggleUrl` action we added earlier to change the value from the front end.
+Let's add some buttons that use the `toggleUrl` action we added earlier to change the value of `isUrlVisible` from the front end.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js